glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 {% katex %}\textbf{Weibull}{% endkatex %} target distribution
 from equation {% katex %}(12){% endkatex %} with {% katex %}\lambda=1{% endkatex %} and
 {% katex %}k=5{% endkatex %} and the {% katex %}\textbf{Normal}{% endkatex %} stochastic kernel from
 equation {% katex %}(14){% endkatex %}.
-Simulations that scan 4 orders of magnitude of `stepsize` with `x0` fixed are compared with the goal of determining the value leading to the best performance.
+First, simulations that scan 4 orders of magnitude of `stepsize` with `x0` fixed are compared with the goal of determining the value leading to the best performance.
-Simulations are also performed with `stepsize` fixed that scan values of `x0` to determine the impact of initial condition on performance.
-The criteria for evaluating simulations include the time for convergence of the first and seconds moments computed from samples to the corresponding target distribution values, the fit of the sampled distribution to the target PDF, the percentage of accepted proposal samples and the timescale for the decay of time series autocorrelation.
+Next, simulations are performed with `stepsize` fixed that scan values of `x0` to determine the impact of initial condition on performance.
+The criteria for evaluating simulations include the time for convergence of the first and seconds moments computed from samples to the target distribution moments, the fit of the sampled distribution to the target PDF, the percentage of accepted proposal samples and the timescale for the decay of time series autocorrelation.
 It will be shown that `stepsize` is the only relevant parameter.
 The choice for `x0` will be seen to have an impact that vanishes given sufficient time.
-Thus the model has a single significant parameter.
+Thus, the model has a single parameter of significance.

 ### Performance